Brad Allen Williams

 Brad Allen Williams (born September 10, 1980) is an American guitarist, producer, and songwriter/composer.
-He was born and raised in Memphis, Tennessee, United States, and currently lives in Brooklyn, New York.
+He was born and raised in Memphis, Tennessee, United States, and currently lives in Los Angeles, California.
 His playing has been described as “a distinctly post-psychedelic guitar heroism” and has drawn comparison to players ranging from Wes Montgomery to Jimi Hendrix and The Edge.